semgrep/semgrep-docs/docs/semgrep-ci/running-semgrep-ci-with-semgrep-app.md

 ###### Creating and adding a repository access token

 Create a repository access token in Bitbucket.
 Follow the instructions in [Create a repository Access Token](https://support.atlassian.com/bitbucket-cloud/docs/create-a-repository-access-token/).
-Alternatively, follow these steps to create repository access token:
+Alternatively, follow these steps to create a repository access token:

 1. In Bitbucket, select the repository where you want Semgrep to run in CI.
-1. Click **Repository settings** > **Access tokens**..
+1. Click **Repository settings** > **Access tokens**.
 1. Click **Create Repository Access Token**.
 1. Create a token name.
 Note: As Semgrep comments to your PRs, use **Semgrep** as the name for this token.
-1. Under **Scopes**, select the **Read**, **Write** permissions for pull requests.
+1. Under **Scopes**, select the **Read**, and **Write** permissions for pull requests.
 1. Click **Create**.
 1. Copy the value of the repository access token, and then click **Close**.
-1. Click **Repository variables**:
+1. Click **Repository variables**.
 1. Create a new workspace variable by entering **PAT** into the **Name** field, and then paste the workspace access token in the **Value** field.
 1. Enable the **Secured** option, and then click **Add**.

-Create and add a `SEMGREP_APP_TOKEN` to establish the communication betweeen your repository and Semgrep Cloud Platform by following these steps:
+Create and add a `SEMGREP_APP_TOKEN` to establish the communication between your repository and the Semgrep Cloud Platform by following these steps:

 1. Create `SEMGREP_APP_TOKEN` by following the [Creating a `SEMGREP_APP_TOKEN`](/semgrep-ci/running-semgrep-ci-with-semgrep-app/#creating-a-semgrep_app_token) documentation.
-Copy the value of the token created in Semgrep Cloud Platform.
+Copy the value of the token created in the Semgrep Cloud Platform.
-1. In Bitbucket workspace, click the cogwheel icon next to your profile icon in the top right.
+1. In Bitbucket, select the repository where you want Semgrep to run in CI.
 1. Click **Repository settings** > **Access tokens**.
 1. Click **Create Workspace Access Token**.
 1. Create a new workspace variable by entering **SEMGREP_APP_TOKEN** into the **Name** field, and then paste the value of the token in the **Value** field.